ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 ## Navigating the Box Panel Dashboard

-From the Box Panel Dashboard, you can see a consolidated asset view of all of your dedicated and local instances on one screen.
+From the Box Panel Dashboard, you can see a consolidated asset view of all of your Blue Box Dedicated and Local instances on one screen.

-The top of the Dashboard displays the infrastructure currently being used with your list of hosts.
+The top of the Dashboard displays the infrastructure currently in use, with your list of hosts.

 ![Image of Dashboard1](https://github.com/help-documentation/img/Dashboard1.png)

-Right below, you can view your bandwidth usage and support tickets related to your cloud, along with your status.
+Immediately below, you can view your bandwidth usage and any support tickets related to your cloud, along with your status.

 ![Image of Dashboard 2](https://github.com/help-documentation/img/Dashboard 2.png)

-On the right are additional details related to your account summary.
+On the right, additional details related to your account summary are displayed.

 ## Managing Users and Projects